legraphista/isolated-threads/readme.md

 - Avilable schedulers as of now are only round-robin, more to come.

 ## A word about `Buffer`s and other `node` features

+### Limitations or running in a `v8` only isolate
-Since the different thread is executed in an isolated instance of V8, you will not be able to use `Buffer` or `require` and you will not have access to any kind of event loop functions, like timeout or interval.
+Since the different thread is executed in an isolated instance of `v8`, you will not be able to use `Buffer` or `require` and you will not have access to any kind of event loop functions, like `setTimeout` or `setInterval`.

+### Moving large amounts of data
-When you are passing data between isolates, the data is serialized and copied between threads (read more [here](https://github.com/laverdet/isolated-vm#class-externalcopy-transferable)).
-If you with to copy a large amount of data, you should use Typed Arrays (like `UInt8Array` or `Float64Array`) with a `SharedArrayBuffer` (if available) backend.
+When you are passing data between isolates, the data is serialized and copied between threads (read more [here](https://github.com/laverdet/isolated-vm#class-externalcopy-transferable)). <br/>
+If you with to copy a large amount of data, you should use Typed Arrays (like `UInt8Array` or `Float64Array`) with a `SharedArrayBuffer` (if available) backend. <br/>
 In the above example we allocate a `w * h * c` sized shared buffer, and then use it as a backend for `Uint8Array`.
-We do all data manipulation using the `uint8` array and then return back the shared one.
-Upon receiving the shared array from the thread, we reinterpret it to a `uint8` array and extract our data.
+We do all data manipulation using the `uint8` array and then return back the shared one. <br/>
+Upon receiving the shared array from the thread, we reinterpret it into a `uint8` array and extract our data. <br/>